If only there was a magic pill we could take that would make our hair grow as long as we wanted it too, wouldn’t that just be amazing?!!

 If you don’t have time to sit down and wait for each individual hair to be braided then this could be a great compromise for you.

 How does having braids help your natural hair to grow?

 The beauty about having your hair braided is that it gives your real hair the opportunity to rest.

 Hair grows best when it is left alone.
 Just look at those that have natural locs.
 Just because they have locs it does not give access to some special hair growth treatment.
-The hair is just being left alone causing less breakage and tension on your hair.
+The hair is just being left alone causing less breakage and tension on your hair and scalp.